Meier-Stefan/piazza-api/README.md

 ![Kubernetes start loadbalancer service.](pictures/DefineAndStartService.png)

 [The docs](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) explain that kubernetes does not have a load balancer, but by setting the `type` of this service to `Loadbalancer`, we will use the google cloud default load balancer.
+We set `sessionAffinity` to `None` because it does not matter if the request of the client is always passed to the same pod.